andrewginns/agents-mcp-usage/agents_mcp_usage/basic_mcp/README.md

 ## MCP Server

-All examples connect to the same MCP server defined in `run_server.py` at the project root.
+All examples connect to the same MCP server defined in `mcp_servers/example_server.py`.
 This server provides:

 - An addition tool (`add(a, b)`)
 - A time tool (`get_current_time()`)